LA PALMA: HIKING LA ISLA BONITA. FROM CRATERS TO CLOUD FOREST

 FINAL PAYMENT

-Final payment must be made not later than 30 days before the tour start date.
+The final payment must be made no later than 30 days before the tour start date.

 CANCELLATION POLICY

-• The tour company Rumbo a Picos reserves the right to cancel the tour if there are not the minimum number of participants, up to 30 days prior to the tour start date.
+• The tour company Rumbo a Picos reserves the right to cancel the tour if the minimum number of participants is not met, up to 30 days prior to the tour start date.
 In the event of such cancellation, participants shall be refunded 100% of the payments they have made to the tour company Rumbo a Picos.
 The refund shall be made by Bank Transfer to the client’s bank account within 7 days of the notified cancellation.

-• If the client cancels his/her booking within 30 days of the tour start date, the tour company will not make any refund to the client.
+• If the client cancels their booking within 30 days of the tour start date, the tour company will not issue a refund.

-• The tour company reserves the right to modify the tour program & the itinerary in the event of circumstances outside of its control, such as Force Majeure, severe or unsuitable weather or any other circumstances it considers necessary to ensure the safety of the tour participants.
+• The tour company reserves the right to modify the tour program & the itinerary in the event of circumstances beyond its control, such as Force Majeure, severe or unsuitable weather, or any other circumstances it considers necessary to ensure the safety of the tour participants.

 • If a participant decides to abandon the tour for whatever reason, he/she should inform the Guide in writing of their decision.
 Any related expenses must be paid by the participant.